Pump Problems Pump Problems — Do I Need a Pool Pump? Essential Pool Circulation Guide

 Your pump enables proper TFP water maintenance methods:

-Safety Warning: Never enter a pool that has been without circulation for more than 24 hours without first shocking to breakpoint and confirming proper chemical levels.
+Safety Warning: Never enter a pool that has been without circulation for more than 24 hours without first testing the water, raising FC to the proper SLAM level for your CYA, and confirming chemical levels are balanced.

 Bottom Line